Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.1.0.md

 ### CloudFormation
 The CloudFormation service is no longer a tech preview.

+### CloudWatch
+CloudWatch data is split into two schemas, the eucalyptus_cloudwatch schema which contains user created metadata and the eucalyptus_cloudwatch_backend schema that is for "bulk" append-only data (metrics).
+Due to this split all existing metric data is purged on upgrade.

+### Elastic Load Balancing
+Load balancers now use persistent connections to instances (the instance can still close the connection)

 ### Simple Workflow
 A tech preview implementation of Simple Workflow is added, and will be installed by default for use by CloudFormation.
 The Simple Workflow service is not available for use by regular accounts/users by default, but can be enabled via a cloud property.

+The simple workflow service uses a new internal pollednotifications service which is used to implement task polling.

 ### Credential Changes
 There are now default limits for IAM access key and signing certificate credentials, these limits can be modified via the "authentication.*" cloud properties.